2022 Chicago Bears season

-Despite the struggles, second-year quarterback Justin Fields had a breakout season, becoming the third quarterback in NFL history to rush for 1,000 yards in a season, and set Bears single-season quarterback rushing yards record.
-The Bears also led the league in rushing with 3,014 yards on 558 attempts, breaking their previous single-season franchise yardage record of 2,974 set back in 1984.
+Despite the struggles, second-year quarterback Justin Fields had a breakout season, becoming the third quarterback in NFL history to rush for 1,000 yards in a season and setting the Bears' single-season quarterback rushing yards record.
+The Bears also led the league in rushing with 3,014 yards on 558 attempts, breaking their previous single-season record of 2,974 set in 1984.